-For paddle boarders, Bicton Baths is an idyllic place for exploring.
+For stand up paddle boarders, Bicton Baths is an idyllic place for exploring.
 Head upriver towards the sandbar at Point Walter and enjoy the stunning views along the way.

 Once you’re done, why not have a relaxing picnic in the picturesque parklands overlooking the Swan.
 Both Bicton Baths and Point Walter have lovely grassed reserves that are popular with families.

 A visit to Perth wouldn’t be complete without a visit to Cottesloe Beach, or ‘Cott’.
 Arguably the Bondi of Western Australia, Cottesloe is renowned for its relatively calm crystal clear waters and its stunning views over the Indian Ocean, and is loved by locals and tourists alike.

 Just a five minute drive up the coast from Fremantle, Cottesloe Beach is extremely popular with SUP enthusiasts who enjoy a bit of oceanic action, and Cott has a number of gentle breaks that are perfect for all skill levels to practice in.